umcg-immunogenetics/CeD_EpithelialLining_RNAseq_Ramirez-Sanchez_2024/README.md

-# Repository for Deconvolution of CeD Epithelial layer project

 **Project:** Gene expression and eQTL analysis reflect the heterogeneity in the inflammatory status of the duodenal epithelial lining in coeliac disease <br><br>
 **Author:** Aarón D. Ramírez-Sánchez<br>
 **PI:** Iris Jonkers<br>